you come to a fork in the road, take it." -- Yogi Berra

 After slowly overcoming the hurdle of converting a critical mass of our players from play money to real money, we decided this first

-tournament series should occur in June, since the 2002 WSOP finished in May in Las Vegas.
+tournament series should occur in June, since the 2002 WSOP would conclude in May in Las Vegas.
 So we knew the timing, settled on the

 events, but that left: what do we call this thing?

-never got consent from the baseball World Series to establish the WSOP, why not just establish our World Series of Online Poker?
+Since the Horseshoe never got consent from the baseball World Series to establish the WSOP, why not just establish our World Series of Online

 was a no risk option for them?